RICHMOND, Va. -- World War II veteran Jack Myers has more zest for life than most people half his age.

 Myers knows time is the veteran’s biggest foe.

 “This reunion is part of a way to honor and remember the guys who are not here anymore.
-Yeah, it' important to me.”
+Yeah, it's important to me.”

-Myers said the lyrics to his favorite song are a fitting tribute to the brave warriors who have gone before him.
+Myers called the lyrics to his favorite song a fitting tribute to the brave warriors who have gone before him.

 “Day by day I’m falling more in love with you.
 There isn’t any end to my devotion.
 It's deeper than any ocean.
 I’m yours alone, and I’m in love to stay.
 As we go through the years day by day,” Myers said.